cbehren/Iltis/README.md

 - `unigrid.filename`: filename for reading in the grid
 - `unigrid.output_tau_stats`: set to true to generate statistics on the optical depths in the grid

+### preprocessor parameters
+#### defined in `LymanAlphaLine.H`
+`USE_ACCELERATION`: use an acceleration scheme based on truncating the scattering atoms' velocitiy to avoid core scatterings `FULL_ACC`: truncate at a fixed value of the dimensionless frequency, x, in the atom's frame.
+If not defined, use a scheme by Laursen et al. 2008 to dynamically determine the cutoff value
+`ÀCC_XCRIT`: the fixed value at which we truncate in case ``FULL_ACC`` is defined `DIPOLE_SCATTERING`: instead of an isotropic phase function, use a dipole `X_CRIT_DIPOLE`: use dipole scattering above this value (dimensionless frequency)
+#### defined in `BaseSimulation.H`
+`NEUFELD_ACCELERATION_SCHEME`: use a semi-analytic scheme to exit cells with extremely high optical depths, see Laursen et al. 2008 for details